Richard, 6th Prince of Sayn-Wittgenstein-Berleburg

 Richard, 6th Prince of Sayn-Wittgenstein-Berleburg (Richard Casimir Karl August Robert Konstantin; 29 October 1934 – 13 March 2017) was the head of the House of Sayn-Wittgenstein-Berleburg and husband of Princess Benedikte of Denmark.

 Early life

 Richard Casimir Karl August Robert Konstantin was the eldest son and child of Gustav Albrecht, 5th Prince of Sayn-Wittgenstein-Berleburg, a highly decorated German army officer declared missing in 1944 yet only legally declared dead in 1969, and his wife, Margareta Fouché d'Otrante, a descendant of Napoleonic statesman Joseph Fouché, Duke d'Otrante.

 Education

 Richard was raised in Sweden with his maternal grandfather, the Duke of Otranto, at Elghammar Castle.
 He attended the boarding schools Viggbyholm and Sigtuna.

-Having studied arboreal science at Munich University, Prince Richard obtained his forestry diploma at the University of Göttingen in Lower Saxony.
+Having studied arboreal science at LMU Munich, Prince Richard obtained his forestry diploma at the University of Göttingen in Lower Saxony.
 He took post-graduate training as Forstreferendar, obtaining a degree as Assessor des Forstdienstes after passing the second-level examination at the North Rhine Westphalian State Forestry Service.